 - Revolving Door Band: Sweet Jesus...

-- Sampling: This band loves sampling old horror movies.
+- Sampling: This band loves sampling old horror and sci-fi movies.

 - Stage Names: Everyone on the band. (current line-up is Spider One, Velkro, X51, and Ad7)